CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/Using-NCLU-to-Troubleshoot-Your-Network-Configuration.md

 pageID: 8362599
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 The [network command line
-utility](/version/cumulus-linux-377/System-Configuration/Network-Command-Line-Utility---NCLU)
+utility](/cumulus-linux/System-Configuration/Network-Command-Line-Utility---NCLU)
 (NCLU) can quickly return a lot of information about your network configuration.